LukeDowell/flash-chords/README.md

 The second is that none of the notes really match the key, there should be flats instead of sharps.
 Time to begin on being able to transpose notes to a given key.
 I'm hoping there aren't too many weird bugs with this one...

+**5/26/2022**

+Ahh another bug, this time with the code that calculates which note is lowest.
+I based it off character code which doesn't work, since a C is the lowest note in an octave and B is the highest.
+Shoot.